-Human rights body asks YouTube to remove video containing ‘vulgar, explicit’ remarks by podcaster
+Rights body asks YouTube to remove video containing ‘vulgar’ remarks by podcaster ‘BeerBiceps’

 Ranveer Allahbadia jokingly made the comments during an episode of the talent show ‘India’s Got Latent’, hosted by comedian Samay Raina.